joshwcomeau/use-sound/README.md

 | forceSoundEnabled | boolean |
 | playbackRate      | number  |

 - `id` is used for sprite identification.
-See "Advanced" below.
+See [“Sprites”](https://github.com/joshwcomeau/use-sound#sprites) below.
 - `forceSoundEnabled` allows you to override the `soundEnabled` boolean passed to `HookOptions`.
 You generally never want to do this.
-The only exception I've found: playing a sound when you click the "Disable sound" button.
-I like to play a little “powering off” sound effect, and I don't want it to be muted.
+The only exception I've found: triggering a sound on the "Mute" button.
 - `playbackRate` is another way you can set a new playback rate, same as in `HookOptions`.
 In general you should prefer to do it through `HookOptions`, this is an escape hatch.

 ### ExposedData